 And the 2017 JA Company Program winners are?

-San Diego's teen entrepreneurs are celebrating this month for scoring 1st, 2nd, 3rd place for creating and pitching the “best start-up company” to a panel of judges at Junior Achievement’s Company Program High School Competition on Thursday, April 20th.
-Congratulations to the following teen teams:
+San Diego's teen entrepreneurs are celebrating this month for scoring 1st, 2nd, 3rd place for creating and pitching the “best start-up company” to a panel of judges at Junior Achievement’s Company Program High School Competition on Thursday, April 20th, presented by the OtterCares Foundation.

 • 3rd Place: The Bigger Picture from Grossmont High School.
 The student team created a digital app to help teens have an easier time when applying to colleges and universities.
 The app includes deadlines for admissions, scholarship opportunities and a student loan calculator.